lammps/lammps/doc/src/pair_hybrid.rst

    pair_coeff * * lj/cut 1.0 1.0
    pair_coeff * * coul/long

+   variable one equal ramp(1.0,0.0) variable two equal 1.0-v_one pair_style hybrid/scaled v_one lj/cut 2.5 v_two morse 2.5
+   pair_coeff 1 1 lj/cut 1.0 1.0 2.5
+   pair_coeff 1 1 morse 1.0 1.0 1.0 2.5

 Description
 """""""""""

-The *hybrid* and *hybrid/overlay* styles enable the use of multiple pair styles in one simulation.
+The *hybrid*, *hybrid/overlay*, and *hybrid/scaled* styles enable the use of multiple pair styles in one simulation.
 With the *hybrid* style, exactly one pair style is assigned to each pair of atom types.
-With the *hybrid/overlay* style, one or more pair styles can be assigned to each pair of atom types.
+With the *hybrid/overlay* and *hybrid/scaled* styles, one or more pair styles can be assigned to each pair of atom types.
 The assignment of pair styles to type pairs is made via the :doc:`pair_coeff <pair_coeff>` command.
+The *hybrid/scaled* style differs from the *hybrid/overlay* style by requiring a factor for each pair style that is used to scale all forces and energies computed by the pair style.

 Here are two examples of hybrid simulations.
 The *hybrid* style could be used for a simulation of a metal droplet on a LJ surface.
 The